FedCampus/FedCampus-FLplatform/fedml-platform/readme/fedml-simulations/subwork_aicha.md

 ## June Self-evaluation report
-* Goal Attainment
+* Goal Attainment:

 The original plan for June was to finish implementing a model for the sleep efficiency task for the app by the end of mid-June, and then work on other tasks.
 However, as my work progressed, this goal seemed far to reach.
 I ended up spending most of the month working only on sleep efficiency.
 The biggest challenge I faced was the unavailability of open-source papers that tackle the same problem: "sleep efficiency", so I just learned how to implement a model by myself from the ground up.
 Also, as I was progressing, I wrote down weekly plans but most of the time I didn't finish them because more challenges came up that I wasn't expecting.

-* Skills Development
+* Skills Development:

 First, I started by looking for a dataset and doing data preprocessing.
 I chose the PMData dataset which was used in a research paper I read.
 Surprisingly, data preprocessing was time-consuming.
 It took me a while to finish it because there were different files that needed to be merged together based on the date_time, and making decisions on which data to keep and how to fill out empty cells was also challenging.
-During this process
+During this process, I refined my programming skills and mastered some libraries like Pandas and sklearn.
+Next, I read this book "Deep Learning with Python" and other online articles to learn more about deep learning.
+I can say I learned a great deal about DL which helped me work with DL models more confidently.
+Also, I learned about time-series forecasting which was used in our sleep efficiency task.
+Later, I started writing models for the previously described task and used KerasTuner for automatic hyperparameter search.
+KerasTuner was also a new framework I learned about.
+Overall, I believe that although I didn't produce many concrete results this past month, I learned a ton which can hopefully speed up my work in the future.

+* Collaboration and teamwork:

+As each member had a different task to work on, I didn't feel like there was much collaboration in our team, at least for the algorithm team.
+Most of my work was done individually.
+However, I liked the weekly group meetings because they gave me a boost of energy and motivation, and I enjoyed learning about other team members' progress.